jlepinski/pyconvcli/README.md

 ```

 #### step 3
 in order to create a command you need to create a class in your project that either ends with _CLI in the name or _CLI_ROOT. if it ends with cli the command will be the file path from the root of your project followed by the function name.
-If it is _CLI_ROOT it will be the function name followed by the root command of your project
+If it is _CLI_ROOT it will be the function name followed by the root command of your project.

 This is an example of the code to add a root command
 ```